avillafiorita/cl/instructions.md

 title: Instructions
 layout: default
 ---
+# Instructions

-The Fall 2020 Edition of Computational Logic is delivered using the Flipped Classroom methodology[^1], which requires a bit more work on your side during the course (and also on our side), but should yield considerably better results.
+The Fall 2022 Edition of Computational Logic is delivered using the Flipped Classroom methodology[^1], which requires a bit more work on your side during the course (and also on our side), but should yield considerably better results.